ChaosDavos/InputMethodMatcher/README.md

 [ClassName][Input to be identified with] eg. ContainerClassSayHello [ContainerClass][SayHello]
 This Method will be called if the string input of the function equals "SayHello" or "sayhello" ...
-The Method "Handle" (called to call the corrosponding function) is given the SUers input and (if needed) the parameters of the function.'
+The Method "Handle" (called to call the corrosponding function) is given the User's input and (if needed) the parameters of the function.'
 The class also has a List of sensibles which can be edited.
 If a word of this list is in the users input, no method will be called as a safety measure